codechangers/godzilla/src/resources/tutorials/uploadtoserver.md

----
-title: Upload to the Blobbert.io
+# Upload to the Blobbert.io

-subtitle: Navigate through these docs to learn how the implement the CodeChangers io Game Library
-tags: [customize]
-author: jason
----
-In order to see your project in action and to test it out you need to upload it to a server.
+##### In order to see your project in action and to test it out you need to upload it to a server.

 We built a website to help you upload your code.
-You can access the website at [Blobbert.io](https://blobbert.io){:target="_blank"}
+You can access the website at [Blobbert.io](https://blobbert.io)

-1. Create an account at [Blobbert.io](https://blobbert.io){:target="_blank"}
+1. Create an account at [Blobbert.io](https://blobbert.io)

 2. Click `New Game`